 2. Are you a people person?

 - As an RA, not only will you be responsible for the residents that live in your section of the building, but also all the residents in the building.
-You are expected to be friendly and professional at all time.
+You are expected to be friendly and professional at all times.
 While being an RA does not require you to be an extrovert, it does require an ability to relate and interact with others.
 As an RA, you will be expected to be approachable.

 3. Consider your academic load and the activities you are involved in.

 - Being an RA requires time and energy.
 You are expected to make time for your residents and maintain a presence in the hall.
-You will have a number of meetings and required trainings, as well as on-call duties (being in the building from 7 pm until 8 am the next day on weekdays, and from 6 pm to 6 pm the next day on weekends).
+You will have several meetings and required trainings, as well as on-call duties (being in the building from 7 pm until 8 am the next day on weekdays, and from 6 pm to 6 pm the next day on weekends).
 As an RA, you may have to frequently respond to emergency and non-emergency situations.

 - Your RA responsibilities will take precedence over all other activities you are involved in.
 You will need special permission to be involved in certain activities or work.